CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 #### Introduction

 This is a quick guide to help you get started.
-A step-by-step overview on how to connect to your data warehouse and create maps using your data.
+A step-by-step overview on how to connect to your data warehouse, explore your data and create maps using your data.

 The CARTO 3 Workspace includes functionalities for registering and managing connections to your data warehouses.
 Once you have registered a connection, you can perform different operations with the data source, like executing the functions provided by the CARTO Spatial Extension or creating stunning maps.